MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 Return specific field data by adding a ```$select``` clause.

-For example, to return only the Work Item ID, Work Item Type, Title, and State of work items, add this clause to your query:
+For example, to return only the Work Item ID, Work Item Type, Title, and State of work items, add the following clause to your query which specifies the corresponding field properties.

 `/WorkItems?$select=WorkItemId,WorkItemType,Title,State`